How to Track Google Business Profile Clicks in Google Analytics

 Medium

 This is a general category of where you’re posting your link.
 Think high level.
-For example, if you’re updating your website link in Google My Business, your medium is GMB (Google My Business)/GBP (Google Business Profile).
+For example, if you’re sharing your link on Instagram, the medium is social.

 In my spreadsheet, I’ve created a dropdown for Medium to make life easier and keep naming conventions consistent.
 You can edit this list to fit your needs.